digicatapult/bridgeAI-tf-infra/README.md

 ## Structure

-Our modules are split between Amazon, GitHub, and Flux2, between official sources and [Cloud Posse][cloudposse], a DevOps company and AWS provider that develops its own blueprints.
+Our modules are split between AWS and Flux2, between official sources and third-party developers, such as [Cloud Posse][cloudposse].

 In terms of structure, the environments will mostly comprise Terragrunt (HCL) and YAML, while the infrastructure modules should be all Terraform: